Proper Labelling of Wall Outlet Boxes

 Implementation tips

-- The IT team should create a standard labeling system for all wall outlet boxes.
+- The IT team should create a standard labelling system for all wall outlet boxes.
 This involves using a consistent format, such as numbering systems or colour codes, to ensure clarity across all outlets.

 - Administrators or office managers should coordinate with technicians to perform a walkthrough of the premises.
 During this, they should physically label each outlet according to the standard, ensuring all cables are matched with their respective identifiers.